the6wheels/WebScrapper/README.md

 # WebScrapper
-Simple Web Scrapper in JAVA
+Simple Web Scrapper with a GUI in JAVA